Edmund de Waal

-Edmund Arthur Lowndes de Waal, CBE (born 10 September 1964) is a contemporary English artist, master potter and author.
+Edmund Arthur Lowndes de Waal, CBE (born 10 September 1964) is an English contemporary artist, potter and author.
 He is known for his large-scale installations of porcelain vessels often created in response to collections and archives or the history of a particular place.
 De Waal's book The Hare with Amber Eyes was awarded the Costa Book Award for Biography, Royal Society of Literature Ondaatje Prize in 2011 and Windham–Campbell Literature Prize for Non-Fiction in 2015.
-De Waal's second book The White Road, tracing his journey to discover the history of porcelain was released in 2015.
+De Waal's second book, The White Road, tracing his journey to discover the history of porcelain, was released in 2015.

-He lives and works in London.
+He lives and works in London, England.

 Early life

-De Waal was born in Nottingham, England, the son of Esther Aline (née Lowndes-Moir) a renowned historian and expert in Celtic mythology and Victor de Waal, a chaplain of the University of Nottingham who later became the Dean of Canterbury Cathedral.
+De Waal was born in Nottingham, England, the son of Esther Aline (née Lowndes-Moir), a renowned historian and expert in Celtic mythology and Victor de Waal, a chaplain of the University of Nottingham who later became the Dean of Canterbury Cathedral.
 His grandfather was Hendrik de Waal, a Dutch businessman who moved to England.
 His paternal grandmother Elisabeth and great grandfather Viktor von Ephrussi were members of the Ephrussi family, a history of which was chronicled in The Hare with Amber Eyes.
 Elisabeth de Waal's first novel, The Exiles Return, was published by Persephone Books in 2013.
 De Waal's siblings include barrister John de Waal (husband of author Kit de Waal), Alex de Waal who is director of the World Peace Foundation, and Caucasus expert Thomas de Waal.